 In addition to this, we include the following outpatient family support services:

 Down syndrome and other genetic syndromes associated with developmental delay

 Many syndromes such as Down syndrome, Rett syndrome, Prader–Willi syndrome, fragile X syndrome and others are associated with developmental delays.
-We partner with the division of genetics to diagnose and treat these conditions and also provide ongoing specialized care to maximize quality of life and promote success.
+We partner with the Division of Genetics to diagnose and treat these conditions and also provide ongoing specialized care to maximize quality of life and promote success.
 Learn more about our Down Syndrome Clinic.

 Intellectual disability or learning disabilities

 Learning disabilities occur when a child has difficulty acquiring knowledge and skills at the same level and rate as their peers.
 Through cognitive testing we are able to assess for the presence of learning disabilities

 Within the division, the doctors, nurses, psychologists or social workers can help with obtaining an assessment or making recommendations for an individualized education plan.

 Every child interacts with their environment differently.
 If you have concerns about your child displaying aggression, defiance, hyperactivity, tantrums, anger or anxiety we can help diagnose and treat the majority of non-emergent cases.